hseligson1/kustomize-gitops-example/README.md

         └── kustomization.yaml
 ```

-Next, configure the cluster with overlays using this command:
+Next, you can configure the cluster with overlays using this command:

 `kustomize build kustomize-gitops-example/overlays/staging`